dscornaienchi/css-demo-site/README.md

 ## Description

-The purpose of this project was to modify the existing codebase of a website to ensure it meets accessibility standards to effectively optimize for search engines.
+The purpose of this challenge was to modify the existing codebase of a website to ensure it meets accessibility standards to effectively optimize for search engines.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

-GIVEN a webpage meets accessibility standards
-THEN I find semantic HTML elements
-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
-THEN I find accessible alt attributes
-WHEN I view the heading attributes
-THEN they fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+I reviewed the HTML codebase and the CSS style sheet,making changes such as reordering the code for a more logical flow, creating more specific CSS selectors to remove duplicative code, and replacing non-semantic elements such as <div> and <span> in the HTML codebase.
+I also added alternative attributes for the photos on the website.

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+To get the dev environment running in VS code, I went through the following steps:
+1. Created a new repository, naming it "css-demo-site", and cloned it to my Mac by pasting the SSH key into my command terminal and using the "git clone" function
+2. Cloned https://github.com/coding-boot-camp/urban-octo-telegram by pasting the SSH key into my command terminal and using "git clone"
+3. After cloning, I copied the assets into my own repo that I already created.
+4. While working and once completed, I used the git add, git commit, and git push functions to make sure my local changes on my Mac were uploaded to git hub properly

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.
+The code creates a website, which can be found at the link here:

+The screenshot below shows what you should see when clicking the link

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: